Close

 Employment and Work Visas

 Work visa categories include skilled employment, seasonal work, and intra-company transfers.
+Finland's work-based residence permit process is largely online and coordinated through the Finnish Immigration Service (Migri), with some categories involving assessment by the Employment and Economic Development Office.
 Long-term work visas require employment contracts and employer sponsorship, while temporary assignments utilize short-term business visa provisions.
+For seasonal work, a 90 days permit is granted.

 Transit and Special Categories